rem5357/MyShowtime/CodexStatus.md

 - Implemented TMDB ingestion for movies and multi-season TV shows (details + seasons API), including streaming provider detection and cast aggregation.
 - Delivered Minimal API endpoints covering library listing, detail retrieval, TMDB import/sync, metadata edits (priority/watch state/notes/hide), and per-episode state updates.
 - Rebuilt the Blazor WASM client to mirror the WPF layout: upper-left media grid with watch filters, lower-left TMDB search/import panel, central detail view (poster, notes, priority/watch controls), and right-side episode browser/detail.
+- Enhanced the TMDB search experience with provider-aware results, inline detail previews in the main panel, and a single “Add to Tracking” action that imports the highlighted result.
 - Simplified the layout header (no settings drawer) while keeping deployment-friendly defaults.
 - Automated deployment remains in place: API published to `/var/www/projects/MyShowtime/api`, client assets to `/var/www/projects/MyShowtime/wwwroot` (this is the target when running `dotnet publish`), hosted by `systemd` + Nginx proxy at `http://myshowtime.local`.
 - Added scoped Tailscale access by serving the client and API at `/MyShowtime/` through an Nginx snippet that rewrites static assets and proxies back to `http://127.0.0.1:5000`.